Louis-CharlesBiron/canvasDotEffect/readme.md

     true,  // disabling the audio to prevent echo
 )

-// Adding the object to the canvas as a definition CVS.add(micDisplay, true)
+// Adding the object to the canvas.
+CVS.add(micDisplay)

 ```